geoserver/geoserver.github.io/_posts/2023-07-21-geoserver-2-23-2-released.md

 This release addresses security vulnerabilities and is considered an essential upgrade for production systems.

-This blog post will be updated in due corse with CVE numbers following our coordinated vulnerability disclosure policy.
+This blog post will be updated in due course with CVE numbers following our coordinated vulnerability disclosure policy.

 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.